Lumavate-Team/documentation/COMPONENTS.rst

      {
        "components": [
         {
-         'label': 'Component Label',
-         'icon': 'Relative path within the Distributable to an SVG icon that will be displayed when previewed in the Studio', 'tags': ['Array of Tags which can be used within a widget or microservice to denote where a component-set can be used'], 'type': 'Unique Label (each component-set needs its own unique label names)', 'properties':
+         'label': 'Name of the component in the studio.', 'icon': 'Relative path within the zip file to an SVG icon that will accompany the component in the studio.', 'tags': [`Array of Dynamic component Values used within widget and microservices to denote where the component-set can be used.
+A current list of Lumavate tags can be found below.`], 'type': 'Used when referencing the component.
+This must be a unique value that is different from all other component types in the command center.', 'properties':
          [
            {